The Must-Dos in Invercargill

 3. Check Out Some of the Interesting Architecture

 Invercargill has a proud heritage which is best seen through the diverse architecture throughout the city.
 Check out the Invercargill Water Tower, Invercargill’s best-known landmark standing 40m (131ft) high.
 Although you can’t go inside the water tower, it makes no less of an awesome photo opportunity.
 Additionally, get a photo of the impressive Civic Theatre built in 1905.
 There is no shortage of events happening at this Gothic-style theatre.
 The best time to see it is after dark when it is beautifully lit up.
 Finally, St Mary’s Basilica is often described as one of the prettiest churches in New Zealand with its stained-glass windows.
+Check out more free sights around the city in the 15 Free & Cheap Things to Do in Invercargill.

 4. Indulge in Southland Specialities